 To end the charging session, just press the “Stop” button at the bottom right of the charger screen.

-You can also stop a charging session through the Electrify America app, simply hit the button on your mobile device to stop the charging session!
+You can also stop a charging session through the Electrify America app.
+Select “Stop Charging” on the Current Session screen.

 The screen may ask you to unplug the connector from your vehicle and start a new session by plugging it in again.
 You will need to resubmit payment to begin a new session.
 If it’s still not working, please move to a nearby charger at that location if one is available.
 The Electrify America Customer Assistance team is also here to help 24 hours a day, 7 days a week.
 Dial the toll-free number at 1-833-632-2778.